hanabi/hanabi.github.io/docs/level_3.md

 - Occasionally, through a mistake (or complicated situation), the same card will be clued in two different people's hands.
 Generally, this is to be avoided, but sometimes it happens.
 Handling this can be tricky.
 - Generally, the **first** player who fully realizes that they have the duplicate card should discard it (as opposed to playing it or holding on to it).
 This is called a *Sarcastic Discard*, and it communicates to the other player that they 100% have the discarded card.
 (This is because normally, from *Good Touch Principle*, we never discard cards that have been clued, so if a player discards a clued card, something special must be going on.)
 - For example, in a 3-player game:
-  - On the stacks, red 2 is played.
+  - Red 2 is played on the stacks.
   - Alice has one red 3 clued in his hand with just number 3.
   - Alice clues number 3 to Bob, which touches one 3.
 (This is a mistake, because it might be violating *Good Touch Principle*.)
   - Bob knows that the only playable 3 is red 3.
 He also knows that Alice has a clued red 3 already in her hand.
 Thus, he knows that he has the red 3 and that Alice made a mistake.